ygdanchoi/city-sounds/docs/README.md

 ## Minimum Viable Product

-CityHum is a place to share & play ambient sounds.
-Inspired by Bandcamp, CityHum is built using Ruby on Rails and React/Redux.
+CitySounds is a place to share & play ambient sounds.
+Inspired by Bandcamp, CitySounds is built using Ruby on Rails and React/Redux.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling.

 1. New account creation, login, and guest/demo login
 2. Production README